 When we say a website is accessible, it means anyone, regardless of the disability can access it, understand it, and interact with it using different forms of assistive technologies.
-Having inaccessible web content (websites, applications, and everything in it) means shutting the door of your website on a large part of the population who suffer impairments that affect access to the web such as visual, physical, cognitive, and auditory.
-Similarly, there is a possibility of a website being inaccessible to non-disabled users- web users in a noisy environment, people with a slow internet connection, users with small displays devices such as smartphone users, etc. By having an accessible digital offering, your audience can consume your content, make use of your services, or purchase your products, regardless of their device or disability.
+Having inaccessible web content (websites, applications, and everything in it) means shutting the door of your website to a large part of the population who suffer impairments that affect access to the web such as visual, physical, cognitive, and auditory.
+Similarly, there is a possibility of a website being inaccessible to non-disabled users- web users in a noisy environment, people with a slow internet connection, users with small display devices such as smartphone users, etc. By having an accessible digital offering, your audience can consume your content, make use of your services, or purchase your products, regardless of their device or disability.
 Apart from the many disadvantages that having an inaccessible website brings (suffering a boycott from those with disabilities, old people, and their relatives), it is unethical and illegal to discriminate against people due to their disability.
-Thankfully, a lot of countries now have different accessibility laws that cater to its citizens with disabilities.
+Thankfully, a lot of countries now have different accessibility laws that cater to their citizens with disabilities.
 Many of which come with fines and penalties too.

-The United States of America has about 1 in 5 adults with a disability, and majorly employs the Americans with Disabilities Act (ADA) and Section 508 as non-discrimination and digital accessibility laws.
-Government organizations operating within any EU member states have to abide by the directive – EN 301 549 to make websites accessible.
+The United States of America has about 1 in 5 adults with a disability and majorly employs the Americans with Disabilities Act (ADA) and Section 508 as non-discrimination and digital accessibility laws.
+Government organizations operating within any EU member state have to abide by the directive – EN 301 549 to make websites accessible.
 Germany makes use of Barrierefreie-Informationstechnik-Verordnung (BITV 2.0) and the EU directive to mandate public and federal agencies with their vendors, contractors, and partners to create websites, mobile applications, and electronically supported administrative processes accessible to people with disabilities.
-The Accessible Canada Act (Bill C-81) and AODA regulates organizations in Canada and Ontario with a penalty of around $250,000.
+The Accessible Canada Act (Bill C-81) and AODA regulate organizations in Canada and Ontario with a penalty of around $250,000.
 The U.K has the Equality Act, as do many other countries with digital accessibility laws that govern its public and private organizations.
-The majority, if not all of these country-specific digital accessibility laws, have referenced the international standard for making web content accessible to people with disabilities, the Web Content Accessibility Guidelines (WCAG) 2.0 Level AA.
+The majority, if not all of these country-specific digital accessibility laws have referenced the international standard for making web content accessible to people with disabilities, the Web Content Accessibility Guidelines (WCAG) 2.0 Level AA.
 The WCAG standard presents three levels of accessibility compliance.
 Level A is essential for assistive technology users.
 Level AA offers the ideal support, while the most advanced Level AAA provides high-level support for sites that specifically serve a specialized audience.
 Hence, to make your website accessible and compliant, all you have to do is follow the WCAG 2.0 Level AA guideline, regardless of your country.

 The ideal and sustainable process to have an accessible website will be to perform an assessment, remediate the site, and perform validation.
 You then have to train your development team to design with accessibility in mind, perform periodic testing against WCAG 2.0 Level AA standard, integrate accessibility in your processes, and draft a maintenance plan.
 It certainly takes time to make your website accessible with the technicalities and complexities of WCAG but the benefits of providing disabled access are worth it.
 Hence, this list will be looking at the relatively easy adjustments your web coordinators can do to remove accessibility violations and improve the experience for everyone who interacts with the site.